EmmaHsueh/PL_project/README.md

 *****

 ## 🗓️ Weekly class tasks
+These are small in-class projects completed each week.They focus on practicing fundamental programming skills, with simple local interfaces and minimal design elements.Each project emphasizes functionality and hands-on learning over visual presentation.

 ### 🔷 Week 1 : Simple Expense Tracker
 - Step-by-Step Expense Entry: The system prompts allow users to input the date, item, amount, category, and payment method sequentially to complete a full expense record.